grafana/k6-docs/src/data/markdown/translated-guides/en/01 Get started/03 Running k6.md

   </CodeGroup>

-1. Then, run k6 with this command:
+1. Run k6 with the following command:

   <CodeGroup labels={["CLI", "Docker", "Docker in Win PowerShell"]}>